your-trickster/your-trickster.github.io/wiki/tetrachotomies.md

 - **Qe** (harmony, conduction, questimity) – place the most value on belonging to a group, being a part of society, often aspire to elitarism.
 Judge others based on their status {TeSi, NiFe, SiTe, FeNi};
 - **Di** (harmony, revision, declatimity) – being the best, reducing people to the role they occupy.
 Don't like excessive complexity in people.
 Judge others based on their social role {TiSe, NeFi, SeTi, FiNe}.

+Note: the current description of mentality groups is experimental and, thus, considered not fully reliable.

 ## Asymmetric tetrachotomies

 ### Interaction styles